 - Depreciation is the ‘cost’ of the asset spread over several years (the estimated useful of the asset).

 - If you sell at a loss, you can claim the loss.
 However, if you sell for a profit, you have to pay some tax back.
 That is called depreciation recovered.
-In other words, the asset was effectively over depreciated and the IRD want to ‘recover’ that claimed depreciation.
+In other words, too much depreciation was claimed as an expense in previous years – Inland Revenue wants to ‘recover’ this excess amount.

 Depreciation and the claims that are associated with assets can get a little complex which is why, typically, we sort it out at the year-end and make sure you’ve claimed everything that you can.

-And what is the benefit of depreciation?
-Long story short, it reduces the amount of tax you pay as the item sits on your profit and loss which reduces your income so you get taxed less.
+So what is the benefit of depreciation?
+Long story short, it reduces the amount of tax you pay as it’s claimed as an expense in your profit and loss account – this reduces your income so you get taxed less.

 Sorry you didn't enjoy this post.